 - References must be included where appropriate and any audio/video material properly credited

 Entrants are reminded that if they would like support with their writing, they can contact the Graduate School to arrange a one-to-one session with a member of the tutor team.

 Shortlisting & Judging Criteria

-Departmental Submissions: Please note that Departments who have held, or wish to hold internal, preliminary competitions, should submit the name of their candidate, together with the required information, by the 20 March 2020 deadline.
-Students who are put forward by their department for either element of the competition will be recommended for shortlisting.
+Departmental Submissions: Please note that Departments who have held, or wish to hold internal, preliminary competitions, should submit the name of their candidate, together with the required information, by the 7 May 2020 deadline.

 - Content: Quality of content is key in science communication and the scientific topic presented should be well chosen to suit a lay audience.
 Competitors should demonstrate the ability to explain their chosen topic clearly and concisely by avoiding excessive use of jargon or technical terms.

 - Clarity/Structure: A coherent narrative and clear structure are critical for effective science communication; as well as making sure the reader/audience/judges can follow the talk/narrative of the text, they should also be left with an understanding of the scientific concept chosen.

 - Creativity: Competitors are free to explore different rhetorical modes/modes of delivery for their presentation/article if they so wish.
 Judges will look favourably upon contestants who employ effective, insightful and engaging approaches.